Home » Brussels’ Belle Époque: Discover the Fin-de-Siècle Museum

 Art Nouveau objects and furniture

-You can personally witness the Art Nouveau vases, objects, chairs, and furniture, and marvel at the intricate decorations inspired by nature.
+You can see first-hand Art Nouveau vases, objects, chairs, and furniture, and marvel at the intricate decorations inspired by nature.
 The objects and furniture feature floral motifs and sinuous lines that are typical of this style, with glass being widely used.

 Art Nouveau glass vases on display at the Fin-de-Siècle Museum in Brussels